Diagnosing Childhood Seizures and Epilepsy

 • We work with team of dedicated pediatric neuroradiologists who specialize in caring for children with epilepsy.

-• We offer advanced imaging techniques and procedures, including the high-resolution 3 Tesla MRI (which uses a stronger magnet to create more detailed images of organs and soft tissues than other types of MRI), and functional MRI, PET, and SPECT scans.
+• We offer advanced imaging techniques and procedures, including the high-resolution 3 Tesla MRI (which uses a stronger magnet to create more detailed images of organs and soft tissues compared with other types of MRI), and functional MRI, PET, and SPECT scans.

 • We use machine-learning algorithms and artificial intelligence to locate small abnormalities that are not detectable with conventional methods.
 These include augmented reality and 3D printing to help surgeons to better visualize the brain.